yanvow/adhd_ds/index.md

  * "Cinderella," in which the protagonist rises, falls, and then rises again
  * "Oedipus," in which the protagonist falls, rises, and then falls again

-A pretty interresting video showing Kurt Vonnegut discribing the characterizations can be found here ![story plot characterization] (https://www.youtube.com/watch?v=oP3c1h8v2ZQ&t=1s)
+A pretty interresting video showing Kurt Vonnegut discribing the characterizations can be found here [Link Text](https://www.youtube.com/watch?v=oP3c1h8v2ZQ&t=1s "Link Title")

 Accordingly, in our analysis, we construct the movie arcs as follows.
 Let us consider the following plot